aws-samples/nlp-textract-comprehend-demo/README.md

 </p>

 # TODO

-- Break textract fili into smaller ones that will be used to provision the lambda functions.
-- From textract create the worker that will run in a Docker container using ECS (Process textract job resultset)
+- Create standards of variables names that will be received from environment variables
+- Create IaC using CloudFormation to automate the stack creation
+- Update README